 Every Muslim must perform Qurbani.
 The only exceptions are as follows:

 Meat from Qurbani animals should be distributed equally in three parts.
-It should be given to the family, friends and the poor (both Muslim and non-Muslim alike).
-If you perform Qurbani with a partner/partners, the meat should be shared by weight, not by approximation.
-You cannot pay the butcher with the meat, fat and by-products of the slaughtered animal.
-The skin can be kept for personal use, but if it is sold, the amount must be given to the poor.
+It should be given to the family, friends, and the poor (both Muslim and non-Muslim alike).
+If you perform Qurbani with a partner, the meat should be shared by weight, not by approximation.
+You cannot pay the butcher for the meat, fat, and by-products of the slaughtered animal.
+The skin can be kept for personal use, but if it is sold, the amount must be given to people experiencing poverty.

-Qurbani must be performed on the 10th, 11th or 12th days of Dhul-Hijjah, the time of the festival of Eid ul-Adha.
-Eid ul-Adha, also known as the Greater Eid, Bakra Eid and Qurbani Eid changes in the Gregorian calendar each year.
-Eid ul-Adha 2021 and Qurbani preparations are anticipated to start on Tuesday 20th July, ending on Friday 23rd July 2021, depending on the sighting of the moon.
+Qurbani must be performed on the 10th, 11th, or 12th days of Dhul-Hijjah, the time of the festival of Eid ul-Adha.
+Eid ul-Adha, also known as the Greater Eid, Bakra Eid and Qurbani Eid, changes in the Gregorian calendar each year.
+Eid ul-Adha 2023 and Qurbani preparations are anticipated to start on Wednesday, 28 June, ending on Sunday, 2 July, depending on the sighting of the moon.
 The time for Qurbani must be performed as close to the completion of Eid Salah as possible and not before.
 Any sacrifice carried out before Eid Salah is considered Sadaqah.

 In addition, all animals must be healthy and free of disease, including the following conditions: